ArmDeveloperEcosystem/workshop-acm/instruqt/3-deploy/assignment.md

 You should see two pods running the same server application.
 Your load balancer will automatically assign a response from one upon getting a request.

+> [!IMPORTANT]
-It may take a minute for the container to become running.
+> It will take a minute for the container to become `Running` because it has to download the large container image.

 In the mean time you can check if your service is ready with:

 ```bash,run
 kubectl get svc